Phnom Penh, between smiles, illusions, and blue dollars

 It has happened many times in recent years that a story began on the banks of a river: whether it was the Rio de La Plata in Argentina, the Niong in Cameroon, the Lulua in Congo, the Orange in Namibia, or how could we forget the Chao Praha in Bangkok.

-After almost 30 hours of travelling, 3 planes, 4 airports, suitcases lost and then found, a double currency used at random that you never know how much you are spending: the call of the river was stronger than anything else; and before anything else, having left my bag in the room that will host me for the next two nights, I walked in the direction of the majestic and peaceful The Mekong, from as far away as Tibet, passes through the capital Phnom Penh before continuing its slow existence through Vietnam and spilling, after 5,000 km, into the South China Sea.
+After almost 30 hours of travel, 3 planes, 4 airports, suitcases lost and then found, double currency used at random that you never know how much you are spending: the call of the river was stronger than anything else; and before anything else, having left my bag in the room that will house me for the next two nights, I walked in the direction of the majestic and peaceful Mekong, which from faraway Tibet passes through the capital Phnom Penh and then continues its slow existence through Vietnam and spills, after 5 thousand kilometers, into the South China Sea.

 With its 1.5 million inhabitants, Phnom Penh is the capital of a growing Cambodia.
 With strength and determination, it wants to leave behind its bloody history: from French colonisation to genocide by the Khmer Rouge less than 50 years ago.